Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 Cortizo vs Schuco Sliding Doors

 This is the comparison most homeowners research.
-In summary: Cortizo COR-Vision Plus matches Schuco ASS 77 PD on thermal performance and security, with comparable sightlines and maximum panel sizes.
+In summary: Cortizo Cor Vision Plus Sliding matches Schuco ASS 77 PD Panorama on thermal performance and security, with comparable sightlines and maximum panel sizes.
 Schuco offers a wider overall product range and more smart-home integration options.
-Cortizo wins on price — typically 20-30% less for equivalent specifications.
+Cortizo wins on price, typically 20-30% less for equivalent specifications.
 For a detailed comparison, read our Cortizo vs Schuco guide.

 Cortizo vs Origin Sliding Doors

 Origin is a UK-based brand with strong marketing presence but more limited engineering depth.
-Origin sliding doors use simpler thermal break designs and achieve higher (worse) U-values than COR-Vision.
+Origin sliding doors use simpler thermal break designs and achieve higher (worse) U-values than Cor Vision Sliding.
 Sightlines are also wider.
 However, Origin offers a 20-year guarantee and fast lead times.
-COR-Vision is the better technical product; Origin may suit projects where speed and simplicity are priorities.
+Cor Vision Sliding is the better technical product; Origin suits projects where speed and simplicity matter more than performance.

 Cortizo vs Budget Aluminium

 Budget aluminium sliding doors from brands like Smart Systems or Aluk are significantly cheaper but compromise on thermal performance (U-values above 2.0), sightlines (40mm+), and security (not always PAS 24 certified).
 For a standard extension where cost is the primary driver, they serve a purpose.
-For a premium project where the doors are a focal point, COR-Vision is worth the investment.
+For a premium project where the doors are a focal point, Cor Vision Sliding is worth the investment.

 Installation and Aftercare

-Cortizo sliding doors should be installed by fabricators with specific experience in the COR-Vision system.
-The precision engineering of slim-sightline sliding doors means installation tolerances are tight — even a 2-3mm error in the structural opening can affect panel alignment and smooth operation.
+Cortizo sliding doors should be installed by fabricators with specific experience in the Cor Vision Sliding system.
+The precision engineering of slim-sightline sliding doors means installation tolerances are tight: even a 2-3mm error in the structural opening can affect panel alignment and smooth operation.

 - Free home survey with detailed measurements